-Schools and School Groups have exclusive use of their facilities from 7am to 5pm on weekdays, and have priority use over user groups outside of school hours, While the school will do its best to honour an approved permit, there are times when the school will require its facilities without prior knowledge.
+Schools and School Groups have exclusive use of their facilities from 7:00 am to 5:00 pm on weekdays and have priority use over user groups outside of school hours.
+While the school will do its best to honour an approved permit, there are times when the school will require its facilities without prior knowledge.
 In this instance, DSB1 reserves the right to cancel a permit, or date(s) within a permit, if the space is required for a school or board program.
 DSB1 assumes no responsibility for expenses, distress, disappointment, frustration and/or inconvenience resulting from cancellations or alterations to permits.

 For more information, please click here to access the Community Use of Schools Cancellations page.